Welcome International Customers

 Just choose your country and currency to personalize your shopping experience.

 Kyanite gets its name from the Greek word "kyanos" meaning blue.
-The most popular color of kyanite is a vibrant blue, similar to a sapphire's regal shade, but the gem also comes in colorless, white, grey, green and yellow.
+The most popular color of kyanite is a vibrant blue, similar to a sapphire's regal shade, but the gem also comes in colorless, white, gray, green and yellow.

 Kyanite has been mined around the world since the 19th century.
 At one time, French jewelers mistakenly used the name "sappare" to describe kyanite and this name is still occasionally used today.